 Here's a Look at the Best Time to Book a Ski Vacation

 How early is “booking early?”
 Many people get a jump on things by booking their ski vacation for Christmas and New Years — two of the busiest times — about a year ahead, especially if they want a specific location.
 You can save hundreds to thousands of dollars by booking early and secure your desired location.
 There are summer deals as well, and it is generally a good idea to book in September, October and November before it starts to snow.
-While you might find some deals later on in the season, you might not like the limited choices.
 Booking in advance also allows you to lock in lower airfares or to get the flight itinerary you want.
 People who drive to resorts might have a little more flexibility in booking than people who are also trying to manage the cost and schedule of airfare.
 You can find deals later on in the season, but there are more limited lodging choices.
 If you wait to book your ski vacation, try to plan it when the ski resorts are less busy.

 When not to book too early